jdtsmith/python-mls/README.md

 # Usage

 Using python-mls is as simple as entering the first multi-line statement at the (i)Python prompt, then editing as you would in a python buffer.
+Hit `S-Ret` or enter two final blank lines to execute.

 # Keys: